Szklarska Poręba: Establishment and early history

 The land on which the village was founded was bought in the 13th century from Duke Bernard the Lightsome by the Knights Hospitaller descending from Calidus Fons (now Cieplice Śląskie-Zdrój in Jelenia Góra), who were interested in finding gold and precious gems in the area.
 It was part of the duchies of Lwówek and Jawor, the southwesternmost duchies of fragmented Piast-ruled Poland.
-The village was established, as part of the Duchy of Jawor, by German colonists.
+The village was established, as part of the Duchy of Jawor, and settled by German colonists.
 It was first mentioned in 1366 and 1372 in conjunction with a glass factory, forerunner of the famed later Josephinenhütte, as Schribirshau and Schreibershow.

 In 1578 several Czech Protestants moved to the village and greatly contributed to its development.
 Among the refugees was Marie Pluch, which gave the district Marysin its name.
 Experts on herbal medicine, who collected medicinal plants and produced famous herbal medicines, have made their mark in the history of the region.
 Over time the glass factory moved deeper into the mountains.
 In 1617 the Preußler family migrated from the southern, Bohemian side of the Karkonosze ridge to Silesia and received a concession to run a movable glass factory from the counts of Schaffgotsch, landlords of Schreiberhau.
 The glass industry of the village was dominated by the Preußler family for the next 200 years.
 In 1842 Franz Pohl, son-in-law of the last Preußler, persuaded Count Schaffgotsch to establish a new glass factory in Schreiberhau.
 This Josephinenhütte became the largest and best glass factory in Silesia, while Schreiberhau greatly expanded to become the largest village in Prussia, which annexed the region in 1742, with 15 districts covering 43 km2.